nathan-nhm/metalink4-ruby/README.md

 Chunk checksumming is supported, for detecthing errors early on bad internet connections.
 Specify piece_size (in bytes) or piece_count.

+(Gentoo did not have metalink USE flag enabled by default)

+wget --input-metalink=1MB.meta4

+aria2c 1MB.meta4

 Future development:
 * usage samples
 * more passed-in data validation.